ryanburnette/eon/README.md

-# TechStudio Hugo Theme
+# arch

-This is the TechStudio Hugo theme.
-It's built for our needs, so it might not meet yours.
+This is the arch hugo theme... a work in progress.

 ## Core Concepts